juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 3. Click **Install** on the "_**watsonx Orchestrate ADK**_" extension
 4. Wait for the installation to complete
 5. Reload VS Code if prompted
-6. You should now see the extension icon appear in the Activity Bar:
+6. You should now see the extension icon appear in the Activity Bar - You do NOT need to open it.
+If you do, do **NOT** initalize the workspace using it.
+This might cause some issues with the setup procedure we're using right now:

    <img src="images/image-3.png" alt="IBM Bob IDE File menu showing Open Folder option" width="75px">

-The extension provides:<br>
+The IBM watsonx Orchestrate ADK VS Code extension provides:

-- Syntax highlighting for agent YAML files<br>
-- IntelliSense for agent configuration<br>
+- Workspace Management: Automatically creates and initializes folder structures for agent development
-- Quick access to watsonx Orchestrate commands<br>
-- Integration with the Orchestrate CLI
+- ADK Version Management: Install and update the watsonx Orchestrate ADK directly from VS Code
+- Agent & Tool File Creation: Assists with creating agent and tool files
+- Developer Edition Server Control: Start/stop the watsonx Orchestrate Developer Edition server directly from the UI
+- Orchestrate AI Builder Assistant: Interactive AI assistant that guides you through building and refining agents using prompts

 ### IMPORTANT: ###
 > Do **NOT** open the extension itself, you just need it installed.
-Using the extension to initialise the workspace can cause issues.
-So, do NOT do it!
+Using the extension to initialise the workspace can cause issues!

 ## Step 8: Install watsonx Orchestrate SDK